This classic recipe can be made with buttermilk or regular milk. Be sure to read the tips for the lightest, crispiest waffles you've ever tasted.

 Too much moisture.
 Here are some things to check --

 Not much.
 Belgian waffles are thicker because they are made in a waffle iron with deep grids.
-Technically you could say these are Belgian waffles but you could make them in a regular waffle iron and they'd but just waffles.
+Technically you could say these are Belgian waffles but you could make them in a regular waffle iron and they'd be just plain waffles.

 Honestly, I use a Belgian waffle maker because it makes them prettier for the pictures!

 I do.
-Letting the batter rest for 5 to 10 minutes allows the gluten to relax which makes the waffles more tender.
-You can skip this step if don't have time.
+Letting the batter rest for 5 to 10 minutes allows the gluten to relax, making the waffles more tender.
+You can skip this step if you don't have time.

 📚 Related recipes